 PhD, Applied Development Science, University of Virginia, 2011

 Terri Sabol is a developmental psychologist who conducts research at the intersection of child development and social policy.
 She investigates how individual and environmental factors contribute to children’s healthy development and applies this scientific evidence to strengthen early childhood education (ECE) programs and policies in the United States.
 Her broad goal as a scholar is to produce innovative research to help optimize investments in ECE and support children in the 21st century.
 In particular, she has initiated three lines of research that focus on ways to optimize investment in early childhood education.
 First, she studies how young children’s lives unfold over time to discover new ways that early childhood education can enhance child development.
 Second, she examines micro-level classroom processes to advance the framework for assessing and improving ECE quality.
 Third, she expands the study of ECE to include the broader contexts in which ECE takes place, including families, neighborhoods, and most recently, the COVID-19 pandemic.

-Sabol has published in a wide range of journals from multiple disciplines, including Science, Child Development, Journal of Policy Analysis and Management, Developmental Psychology, and Journal for Research on Education Effectiveness) and social science journals (Science, Annals of the New York Academy of Science).
+Her work has been published in developmental journals (Child Development, Developmental Psychology, Annual Review of Psychology), as well as policy (Journal of Policy Analysis and Management), education (American Education Research Journal, Journal of Research on Education Effectiveness) and social science journals (Science, Annals of the New York Academy of Science).
 Her work has been supported by the National Institutes for Health, Institute for Education Sciences (IES), Administration of Children and Families, as well as the McCormick Foundation and the Foundation for Child Development.
 She received the AERA-SRCD Early Career Fellow in Early Childhood Education and was awarded the Association for Psychological Science (APS) Rising Star award.
 She currently serves as the director of the Development, Early Education, and Policy (DEEP) lab.

 Characterizing Impact Variation of Early Childhood Education Interventions.
 In this IES-funded project, Sabol and her colleagues, including IPR education researcher and statistician Larry Hedges, are building the early childhood education evidence base.
 The researchers identify the conditions that contribute to the effectiveness of professional development programs for early childhood classroom quality and child learning outcomes.
 Using cutting-edge statistical approaches, they explore whether variation in the programs’ effects is predicted by characteristics within school walls, such as the composition of students; teacher qualifications and psychological characteristics; and center structural characteristics, such as enrollment size, as well as out of school walls (gentrification, green space, businesses, resources, and disorder).

-Sabol, T. J., Ross, E., & Frost, A. (2019).
+Sabol, T., E. Ross, and A. Frost.
+2019.
 Are all Head Start classrooms created equal?: The relation between within-center classroom quality and child outcomes.
-American Education Research Journal.
+American Education Research Journal 57(2): 504–34.

 Sabol, T., N. Bohlmann, and J. Downer.
 2018.
 Low-income ethnically diverse children’s engagement as a predictor of school readiness above preschool classroom quality.
 Child Development 89(2): 556–76.